 When a mother has a circumvallate placenta, the growth of the foetus tends to be slower.
-If your doctor finds that your baby does not reach the growth milestones during your regular check-ups, you will need to be tested to figure out the cause.
+If your doctor finds that your baby does not reach certain growth milestones during your regular check-ups, you will need to be tested to determine the cause.
 Usually, at this point, your doctor may try to rule out circumvallate placenta through an ultrasound.
-With a closer look, it can be confirmed if you have it or not.
+With a closer look, it can be confirmed if you have this condition or not.

 2. Bleeding From the Vagina

 During the first trimester, some women experience more bleeding from the vagina than is normal.
-A study was conducted that concluded with the opinion that vaginal bleeding was more common in women who had Circumvallate than in others.
-The study also notes, that since the study was conducted taking into account the data of a small number of women, so this may not be a good representation of all women who develop circumvallate placenta.
+A study concluded that vaginal bleeding was more common in women who had circumvallate placenta than in others.
+However, it is important to note that the study was conducted taking into account a small number of women, so it may not be a good representation of all women who develop circumvallate placenta.